openearth/coclico-workbench/README.md

 ## Repository structure

-- **exploratory_tools**: Various notebooks that dive deep into user stories with very specific needs too detailed for the [CoCliCo web platform](https://platform.coclicoservices.eu/); i.e. comparisons to High-Resolution data, High-End sea level rise scenarios, etc.
+- **exploratory_tools**: Various notebooks that dive deep into user stories with very specific needs too detailed for the [CoCliCo web platform](https://platform.coclicoservices.eu/); i.e. comparisons to High-Resolution data, aggregation information on different levels, etc.

-- **tutorials**: Short notebooks describing how to use the CoCliCo Data repository (STAC)
+- **tutorials**: Short example notebooks describing how to configure and use the CoCliCo Data repository (STAC) for different data types (CoG, Zarr, Parquet).

-- **src/coclico**: Various scripts with basic functionalities that can be used for the tutorials & exploratory tools
+- **src/coclico**: Various scripts with basic functionalities that can be used for the tutorials & exploratory tools.

-- **docs**: MkDocs documentation for the [CoCliCo Handbook](https://www.openearth.nl/coclico-workbench/)
+- **docs**: MkDocs documentation for the [CoCliCo Handbook](https://www.openearth.nl/coclico-workbench/).

 - **coclicodata_env**: Full .yml file for the offline (local) workbench environment, the other .yml file in the main directory will be used by Binder or Colab in the online environment.